Bulk Operations and Deployment

 | Undo is not available for a recent change | Only the most recent change per job supports undo |

-| Target-month work is missing from Ready to deploy | Add an exact scheduled date and time first; month-planned jobs remain draft planning demand. |
+| Target-month work is missing from the Ready stage | Add an exact scheduled date and time first; month-planned jobs remain draft planning demand. |

 Planner Interface Reference